Buy the Books

 And in “The Colour of Blood” the amazing story of the barges did happen almost exactly as written.

 The "The Blast of War" tackles the dramatic siege of Badajoz - our fictional characters confronting the thorny issues of the conduct of the siege and the horrors of the messy aftermath.

 How long will the Ties of Blood series run?

-We're up to the Battle of Waterloo and possibly will go beyond...
+We're reached the Battle of Waterloo and possibly will go beyond...

 What does Peter's wife think about this writing business?

 Good question!
 We'll ask her online sometime, but she has been brilliantly supportive and helpful throughout.
+She is the map-maker and always has first go at any new script.
 It's not possible to embark on an oddyssey such as this without a loyal crew - or admiral...

 The great news for her (honest) is that we have been to some truly wonderful parts of Spain, Portugal and France which don't appear in the usual holiday schedules!